figorr/fanpy-card/README.md

 - ✅ **Speed buttons** synchronized with the ring — tap for quick speed selection
 - ✅ Spinning fan animation with speed-dependent rotation
 - ✅ **Timer section** — up to 3 configurable timer buttons with editable labels.
 Uses native `timer.start`/`timer.cancel` services.
 Button count dynamically read from `select.{fanpy_prefix}<prefix>_num_timers` (e.g., `select.fanpypro_ventilador_salon_num_timers`, set via the integration config flow).
+- ✅ **Light resync button** (Fanpy PRO Remote / Hybrid only) — a `button.fanpypro_{prefix}_resync_luz` button that toggles the light entity state in HA without sending any RF command.
+Useful when the physical remote was used during a restart, causing the light entity state to desync.
+Enable via the *Resincronización* toggle (only visible when *Has light* is on and mode is Fanpy PRO Remote or Hybrid).
 - ✅ **Rollback** on failed commands — ring returns to previous position if the service/script call fails
 - ✅ **Entity validation** before calling services — rejects non-existent entities immediately
 - ✅ Visual editor with mode selector, area dropdown, fan number, toggle switches, and timer labels